New York State Law

 A person is guilty of promoting prostitution in the second degree when

-he knowingly:
+he or she knowingly:

 1. Advances prostitution by compelling a person by force or